sarahzaheer999/HW4/README.md

 # HW4

-# Assignment: Answer the following questions in your homework repository's README.md file:
+# Practice with Loops Assignment: Answer the following questions in your homework repository's README.md file:

 How many lines are drawn each frame?
 In other words, how often does the for loop run?
 Till the time x < width-10,the loop keeps running